Summary & Highlights

 Risks & Side Effects Of Weighted Blankets

-Weighted blankets are safe to us by healthy individuals.
+Weighted blankets are safe for use by healthy individuals.
 Older children, teenagers, adults, and seniors are known to use prescribed weighted blankets to help manage and cope with mental ailments and conditions without facing any risk.

 However, sleeping with a weighted blanket can be risky under specific circumstances.
-For instance, for the elderly suffering from asthma and obstructive sleep apnea, there is a risk of a weighted blanket exacerbating the breathing problem, especially during hot summer months.
-For seniors with claustrophobia, the tightness and the earthing effect of weighted blankets might trigger panic episodes.
+For instance, for the elderly suffering from asthma and obstructive sleep apnea, there is a risk of a weighted blanket exacerbating the breathing problem, especially during the hot summer months.
+For seniors with claustrophobia, weighted blankets’ tightness and earthing effect might trigger panic episodes.

 Weighted blankets also have the potential to exacerbate open wounds and skin burns.
-And like any other blanket, weighted blankets have the potential of causing allergies depending on the materials used to manufacture the blankets.
+And like any other blanket, weighted blankets can cause allergies.

 Are Weighted Blankets Safe For Seniors?

 As mentioned above, using weighted blankets is generally safe.
-Covering a senior with the right weighted blanket has no great risk to their health.
-That being said, some conditions make the use of weighted blankets infeasible.
 Consult with your physician if you have any questions about the safety of weighted blankets for seniors.

-If an elderly loved one has breathing problems, circulatory issues, and temperature regulation problems, using weighted blankets should always be under medical professionals’ guidance.
+If an elderly loved one has breathing, circulatory, and temperature regulation problems, using weighted blankets should always be under medical professionals’ guidance.
 The added weight and increased heat insulation might impact the health of the elderly negatively.

 Caregivers should avoid covering seniors with an inability to remove the blanket.
 Additionally, seniors with severe bodily pain should refrain from using weighted blankets.
 The pressure could make the pain worse.